DFE-Digital/find-a-lost-trn/adr/00002-use-gov-paas.md

 ## Context

-We have two main hosting options for the Find My TRN service - GOV PaaS, or Azure CIP
+We have two main hosting options for the Find a lost service - GOV PaaS, or Azure CIP

 ## Decision

-We will use the GOV PaaS platform to host the Find My TRN web application
+We will use the GOV PaaS platform to host the Find a lost TRN web application

 ## Consequences